Thorlabs Imaging Systems

 Confocal Microscopy Systems & Components

-Thorlabs' Confocal Microscopy offerings include complete systems for laser-scanned fluorescence or reflected light microscopy, an upgrade designed to interface with commercially available inverted microscopes, and an assortment of component products for DIY construction or custom applications.
+Thorlabs' Confocal Microscopy offerings include complete systems for laser-scanned fluorescence or reflected light microscopy and an assortment of component products for DIY construction or custom applications.
 Our systems are designed to be compatible with our Cerna modular microscope components, allowing them to be easily upgraded for additional functionality.

 To view all of our confocal options, please see the Confocal Microscopy presentation.